untitled-/consultorio-online-app/README.md

 # Building for production

-To optimize the consultorio_online_ui client for production, run:
+To optimize the consultorio_online_app client for production, run:

     mvn -Pprod clean package